Bearfaic/bearfaic.github.io/README.md

 # bearfaic.github.io
-Within this repository are several websites I built for different projects for a Web Programming Course.
+Within this repository are several websites I built for different projects for a Web Programming course.